Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: INTRODUCTION

-Furthermore, unsupervised point cloud registration techniques align two point clouds relying on differences between two global representations.
-However, they ignore a vital problem of obtaining global representations with high transformation awareness, which indicates differences between global representations of two-point clouds are large when the two-point clouds are not well aligned.
-To tackle this problem, we propose two additional tasks, including self-reconstruction and normal estimation tasks.
-In summary, our main contributions can be summarized as follows: \begin{itemize} \item We first revisit the registration problem with the novel DVDs, supporting joint extracting high-level global and local representations in a self-supervised manner, requiring no labeled data or arduously searching correspondences. \item We use two additional tasks, namely self-reconstruction and normal estimation, to enhance the transformation awareness of the DVDs. \item The proposed local consistency loss could improve performances of both correspondence-based and correspondence-free registration methods. \item Extensive experimental results demonstrate that DVDs achieve start-of-the-art performance on both synthetic and real-world datasets. \end{itemize}
+Furthermore, unsupervised point cloud registration techniques align two point clouds, mainly relying on differences between two global descriptors.
+However, they ignore a crucial issue of obtaining global descriptors with high transformation awareness, \emph{i.e.,} differences between global descriptors of two-point clouds should be significant when the two-point clouds are not well aligned.
+To tackle this problem, we present two additional tasks: self-reconstruction and normal estimation.
+In summary, our main contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this paper is the first to formulate the registration problem by both global and local descriptors in a self-supervised manner, requiring no labeled data or arduously searching correspondences.

+\item The proposed local descriptor is a simple yet effective module that applies to most existing methods and improves the performances of both correspondence-based and correspondence-free registration methods.

+\item Comprehensive experiments have been conducted on both synthetic and real-world datasets, demonstrating that the proposed method outperforms the existing unsupervised ones and surpasses supervised ones in some cases.